cucumber/common/messages/README.md

 ## Examples

-You will find examples of Cucumber Messages in the [compatibility-kit](../compatibility-kit/javascript/features) directories.
+You will find examples of Cucumber Messages in the [compatibility-kit](https://github.com/cucumber/compatibility-kit/) project.

 ## Utilities